augustocdias/vscode-shell-command/README.md

 * fieldSeparator: the string that separates `value`, `label`, `description` and `detail` fields
 * description: shown as a placeholder in 'Quick Pick', provides context for the input
 * maxBuffer: largest amount of data in bytes allowed on stdout.
 Default is 1024 * 1024.
 If exceeded ENOBUFS error will be displayed
+* defaultOptions: if the command doesn't return anything, the list provided will be set for the user to choose from

 As of today, the extension supports variable substitution for: